Hyperdisordered cell packing on a growing surface: Hyperdisordered scaling of chromatophore point patterns

 \subsection{Experimental system}

 Throughout development, the skin of the oval squid is populated by pigment-filled cells called chromatophores.
 Insertion of a chromatophore is thought to be possible only if the new chromatophore is at a minimum exclusion distance from preexisting ones \cite{packard1977skin, reiter2018elucidating}.
-Following insertion into the skin, chromatophores do not move.
-This means that squid chromatophores, besides being the constitutive elements of a point pattern, can also function as reference points to precisely determine skin growth.
-To perform functions related to camouflage and communication, chromatophores can be expanded beyond their resting size through neurally controlled contraction of muscles surrounding each chromatophore \cite{messenger2001cephalopod}.
-However, throughout this work we used anaesthetised animals to focus exclusively on the resting size.
+Following insertion into the skin, chromatophores become attached to a collection of radially projecting muscle fibers.
+These muscle fibers, in turn, are innervated by neurons projecting from the brain.
+To perform functions related to camouflage and communication, chromatophores can be expanded beyond their resting size through neurally controlled contraction of these muscles surrounding each chromatophore \cite{messenger2001cephalopod}.
+However, throughout this work we used anaesthetized animals to focus exclusively on their resting size.
 A chromatophore's resting size (which we simply refer to as ``chromatophore size'' from now on) tends to increase as the chromatophore ages \cite{packard2011squids}.
+Possibly due to their dense interactions with muscles, neurons, and other cell types, together forming the ``chromatophore organ'' \cite{Cloney_Florey1968}, chromatophores do not change their location in the skin.
+This means that squid chromatophores, besides being the constitutive elements of a point pattern, can also function as reference points to precisely determine skin growth \cite{packard1982chromatophores, messenger2001cephalopod}.

 To study chromatophore patterns, we took high-resolution images of the mantles of 10 different squids of the same age, see Fig.~\ref{fig1}a and ~\ref{fig1}b.
 The experimental protocol and imaging procedure are detailed in Appendix~\ref{app:experiments}.